Landing Pages

 The Problem

-Most dental practices send Google Ads and Facebook Ads traffic to their homepage.
-This seems logical — but conversion data tells a different story.
+Dental landing pages consistently outperform generic homepages for converting paid traffic.
+Most practices send Google Ads and Facebook Ads visitors directly to their homepage a decision that seems logical on the surface.
+In reality, however, conversion data tells a very different story.

 Result: Zero of These Should Happen